Tundra Swan (also known as Whistling Swan)

 The Whistling swan is the sister species of the Bewick’s Swan (C. c. bewickii) and are collectively referred to as tundra swan.
 In appearance C. c. columbianus is superficially similar to the Trumpeter Swan, although it is smaller with a distinctly different call (Drewien et al., 1999).
 Adults have a largely black bill, with a small yellow patch restricted to the base of the bill.
-This patch is variable in size and can be non-existent, resulting in confusion between the Trumpeter Swan (Cygnus buccinators) with its entirely black bill.
-Whistling Swans have a straight neck, rounded head and black legs and feet, sharing this characteristic with the Bewick’s Swan.
+This patch is variable in size and can be non-existent, resulting in confusion with the Trumpeter Swan (Cygnus buccinator) with its entirely black bill.
+Whistling Swans have a long neck, rounded head, and black legs and feet, sharing these characteristics with the Bewick’s Swan.

 Highly vocal, both in summer and winter.
 The calls are similar to those of the Bewick’s Swans but variation in tone allows separation of captive individuals by experienced listeners.
 Strength and pitch varies with social context, ranging from soft “contact” noises between paired birds and families and louder notes during triumph displays and greeting.
 During winter, flight calls are most frequent in the evening at large roosts, and can be heard for miles.

-Whistling Swans have one body and wing moult during July-August each year,and replace body feathers throughout the year.
+Whistling Swans have a single wing moult during July-August each year,and replace body feathers throughout the year.

-The Whistling Swan breeds across the Northern arctic tundra of North America.
-There are two populations, the Eastern and the western.
+The Whistling Swan breeds across arctic tundra of North America.
+There are two populations, the Eastern and the Western.
 Western population: This population breeds south of Point Hope in Alaska, typically wintering in inland valleys of California and locally in British Columbia, Oregon, Nevada, Utah and Montana.
 They also winter on the Pacific coast from Vancouver Island to central California.

 |Population||Year of latest pop. estimate||Population size||Data types||Trend years||Trend||Trend quality||1% threshold||Source|